akostrik/stage_telegram_python/README.md

   - stocks the message itself, the result if its analysis, updates the trust coefficients of the channels, updates the index of similarity of the channels in _MongoDB Atlas_ database, via MongoDB API
 7) `Server 3` requests constantly the results of the computations from `Server 2`, via `Server 2` API
 8) `Server 2` retrieves the calculation results from _MongoDB Atlas_, via MongoDB API, and sends them back to `Server 3`
-9) `Server 3` passes the results to the web browser in the form of a graph of the channels, where every summit contains the id of the channel and its trust coefficient, and every edge is the index of similarity of two concerned channels, via `Server 3` API
+9) `Server 3` transmits the results to the web browser in the form of a channel graph, where each vertex contains the channel identifier and its confidence coefficient, and each edge is the similarity index of the two channels concerned, via `Server 3` API
 10) The web browser displays the graph to the user

 Simultaneously, the _Learning service_ is working: